Erin Banholzer enjoys an active career as an orchestral musician, soloist, and educator.

 She has performed with notable orchestras across the United States, including the Metropolitan Opera Orchestra, the Cleveland Orchestra, the Pittsburgh Symphony Orchestra and the National Symphony Orchestra.
 She has appeared internationally on several occasions, including on tour with the New Zealand Symphony Orchestra, in concerts for members of the Vatican in Rome, Italy, and in performances at the Royal Opera House in Muscat, Oman.

-She is principal oboe of the Lancaster Festival Orchestra, former artist-in-residence at Summer Music in Tuscany, and has also participated in the Britt, Castleton, Music Academy of the West, National Orchestral Institute and Spoleto USA summer music festivals.
+She is principal oboe of the Ocean City Pops Orchestra and Lancaster Festival Orchestra, former artist-in-residence at Summer Music in Tuscany, and has also participated in the Britt, Castleton, Music Academy of the West, National Orchestral Institute and Spoleto USA summer music festivals.
 As a soloist, Banholzer has appeared with the Lancaster Festival Orchestra, Rutgers University Symphony Band, and the Evelyn Dunbar Early Music Festival.

-A sought-after educator, Banholzer is a member of the oboe faculty at the University of Delaware School of Music and Rutgers University Mason Gross School of the Arts.
-She founded the Rutgers Oboe Reed Making Intensive and has presented masterclasses at many institutions including Northwestern University, the Cleveland Institute of Music, New York University, and the University of Wisconsin-Madison.
+A sought-after educator, Banholzer is a member of the oboe faculty at the University of Delaware School of Music.
+She was formally a faculty member at Rutgers University Mason Gross School of the Arts.
+She founded the University of Delaware CMS Oboe Reed Making Seminar and has presented masterclasses at many institutions including Northwestern University, the Cleveland Institute of Music, New York University, and the University of Wisconsin-Madison.

 Banholzer was born in upstate New York and raised in Ohio and New York.
 She received her Bachelor of Music degree from Northwestern University and Master of Music degree from the Cleveland Institute of Music.
 She participated in the Performance Residency program at Carnegie Mellon University and earned her Doctor of Musical Arts degree from Rutgers University.
 Her principal teachers have included Nathan Hughes, Scott Bell, Jeffrey Rathbun, Scott Hostetler, and Michael Henoch.